 Native Artists: Shifting our National Script

-By Betsy Theobald Richards (Cherokee Nation)
+by Betsy Theobald Richards (Cherokee Nation), The Opportunity Agenda

 After decades of fighting erasure from our stages and screens, I was delighted this past week, when it was announced that Lakota playwright and screenwriter Larissa FastHorse won the 2020 MacArthur “Genius” Award for her phenomenal body of work.
 This was not only a win for diversity at a time when the country is in the midst of a national reckoning on race and justice.
 More importantly, it is a triumph of something all of us in the Indigenous community care about: having our voices, perspectives, and visions not only heard, but upheld in our national narrative.